 Finance Update – Back to Work in ChinaMarch 25, 2020

 Chinese stores are trying to bring customers back into the fold with millions of dollars’ worth of discount coupons and other enticements, Reuters reports.
 Asian equities this morning displayed relatively conservative optimist, with Chinese benchmarks up between 2 & 3% but the Nikkei gaining a mouth-watering 8.13%.

-Japan’s coincidental and leading indexes were up overnight, despite a 4-point drop in the Jibun Bank Manufacturing PMI – now 44.1 and leaving the Yen bouncing along support at 0.900 as resistance trends down.
+Japan’s coincidental and leading indexes were up overnight, despite a 4-point drop in the Jibun Bank Manufacturing PMI – now 44.1 and leaving the Yen bouncing along The price level that traders believe represents the lowest value an asset can reach.
+At this point, ... at 0.900 as The price level that traders believe represents the highest value an asset will reach before reversi... trends down.